Noxiium/Noxiium/README.md

 ## Hi there 👋, I'm Noxiium

 #### I am a software engineer focusing on full-stack development.
-You can reach me at: johan.seller-fredlund@proton.me
+You can reach me at: git.huddling214@passfwd.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">